 Alinea had a total makeover before its 10thanniversary in 2016, shuttering the wildly successful restaurant for four months and reopening in 2017 with a clean and bright look, a new dining experience, and three different menus (The Kitchen Table, The Gallery Menu, and The Salon Menu).

-Upon my arrival to the restaurant, I headed into an elegant room with painted Plexiglas panels, created by the Chicago gallery owner and artist Thomas Masters and suspended from the coffered ceiling, and a cascading LED chandelier hanging above the curved staircase leading to the Salon level.
+Upon my arrival, I walked into an elegant room with painted Plexiglas panels, created by Chicago gallery owner and artist Thomas Masters and suspended from the coffered ceiling, and a cascading LED chandelier hanging above the curved staircase leading to the Salon level.
+My level of enjoyment was high as I was about to dine at one of Chicago’s most celebrated restaurants.

 Our menu consisted of the following courses: